For a minimal set of options to get dhcpy6d running see minimal settings.

 Boolean settings can be done with 1/0, on/off or yes/no values.

-The section [dhcpy6d] in the configuration file contains all general options.
-They will be discussed here.
+[dhcpy6d] in the configuration file contains all general options.
+This section will be discussed here.

 Let dhcpy6d really_do_it and respond to client requests – might be of use for debugging and testing.